NkosiMlaba/lan-multiplayer-quiz/README.md

 # LAN Multiplayer Quiz

 This is a simple multiplayer quiz game that can be played over a local area network (LAN).
-The game is built using Java core and Socket.IO.
+The application is built using Java core and SocketIO.

 ## System Requirements: